-The District shall work with affected employees to make improvements in all identified areas of concerns that are notated as Needs Improvement or Unsatisfactory in the instructional practice portion.
+The District shall work with affected employees to make improvements in all identified areas of concerns that are notated as Beginning or Not Using in the instructional practice portion.

 All employees will be notified where he/she can access and view, on the District's website, a copy of the CTES Evaluation Handbook prior to initiating the evaluation process.
-A minimum of 2 hardcopies at each school site shall be available.
+A minimum of 2 hardcopies at each school site shall be available in the media center.
 All new employees shall receive an introductory training prior to any initiation of the evaluation process.